IASIKO/TBCxUSAID/README.md

 Header Mobile Version
 For the mobile version, a burger menu is incorporated with excellent transform transitions.
 This responsive design ensures a seamless and visually pleasing experience for users on various devices.

+Responsive
+This project boasts excellent responsiveness, ensuring a seamless and visually pleasing experience across various devices, enhancing usability on smartphones and tablets.

 Browser Compatibility
 The CSS is written to be compatible with the following web browsers: